|

 continuous run.
 In either case, a backup sanitizer, such as

-a mineral sanitizer, chlorine or bromine, should be
+generator, chlorine or bromine, should be

 employed.
 An ozonator will help enhance your spa experience